MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 ms.localizationpriority: medium
 recommendations: false
 description: "This article gives step-by-step instructions for how to plan your deployment of Microsoft 365 Apps.
-The article is intended for administrators in enterprise environments working with hundreds or thousands of computers." ms.date: 04/20/2020
+The article is intended for administrators in enterprise environments working with hundreds or thousands of computers." ms.date: 02/15/2023
 ---

 # Plan your enterprise deployment of Microsoft 365 Apps

-Follow the steps in this article to choose how to deploy Office, how to manage updates to Office, and whether to deploy the Office files from a local source on your network or from the cloud.
+Follow the steps in this article to choose how to deploy Microsoft 365 Apps and how to manage updates, and whether to deploy Microsoft 365 Apps from the cloud, with Configuration Manager or from a local source on your network.

 ## Before you begin